 A one-year, all-access pass to the SHRM eLearning library features 500+ courses on a variety of HR topics to support your development.

 A controversial proposal in Quebec would prohibit civil servants from wearing religious garments and certain symbols in the workplace.

-If passed, Quebec’s Charter of Values would ban religious symbols, including large Christian crucifixes, the Jewish yarmulke, Muslim hijab or Sikh turbans.
+Charter of values would ban religious symbols, including large Christian crucifixes, the Jewish yarmulke, Muslim hijab or Sikh turbans.
 The regulation would apply to day care workers, hospital personnel, judges, police, prosecutors, school employees, teachers and university staff in Quebec’s public sector.

 Bernard Drainville, the Quebec politician spearheading the campaign, said at a news conference in Montreal in September 2013 that there would be exceptions; some public-service employees would be allowed to don “discrete symbols,” such as a small cross or the Star of David.

 “This charter is dripping in contradiction,” Bach said in a reaction posted to his video blog, “The Diversity Diary,” dated Sept.
 11, 2013.
 “There’s no such thing as a ‘discrete symbol’ if you are Muslim wearing a hijab or a Sikh wearing a turban.”